chipjacks/strava-client/docs/ActivitiesApi.md

 List Activity Kudoers

 Returns the athletes who kudoed an activity identified by an identifier.
+Requires activity:read for Everyone and Followers activities.
+Requires activity:read_all for Only Me activities.

 ### Example
 ```ruby